 Textual information serves as the sole guiding factor in this process.
-Simultaneously, we employ the pretrained CLIP ViT-L/14@336px model\cite{Rombach_2022_CVPR}, fine-tuned on the RSICD remote sensing image dataset, to amplify the effect of textual guidance.
-Under the original CFG framework, conditional noise prediction \(\theta(x_t, c)\) is solely dependent on the model's processing of a given condition (c) (e.g., text description).
+Simultaneously, we employ the pre-trained CLIP ViT-L-14 model \cite{rombach2022high}, fine-tuned on the RSICD RS image dataset, to amplify the effect of textual guidance.
+Under the original CFG framework, conditional noise prediction \({\epsilon}_{\theta}(z_t, c)\) is solely dependent on the model's processing of a given condition (e.g., text description).
 With the introduction of the CLIP bootstrap, this conditional prediction becomes further influenced by the similarity loss between the image and text as computed by the CLIP model.
-This implies that the calculation of \(\theta(x_t, c)\) incorporates considerations for better aligning the resulting image with the textual description.
+This implies that the calculation of \({\epsilon}_{\theta}(z_t, c)\) incorporates considerations for better aligning the resulting image with the textual description.

 Our text-to-image generation methodology initially encodes an image \(x \in \mathbb{R}^{C \times H \times W}\) utilizing a static VAE, which is then converted into a latent representation \(z = E(x) \in \mathbb{R}^{C' \times H' \times W'}\).
 Subsequently, Gaussian noise is added to the latent image features to produce a noisy latent representation \(z_t = \alpha_t z + \sigma_t \varepsilon\), where \(\varepsilon\) represents the Gaussian noise component, and \(\alpha_t\) and \(\sigma_t\) are coefficients modulating the noise intensity.
 The text caption \(\tau\) is encoded by a CLIP model \(T_{\theta}(\tau)\), generating the text embedding \(\tau'\).
 This is accomplished through a denoising model \(\epsilon_{\theta}(z_t; \tau', c)\).
 Finally, the denoised potential representation is up-sampled to the original image resolution using the VAE decoder, completing the image generation process.
-In this process, we use a sampling algorithm, Denoising Diffusion Implicit Models (DDIM), which is used to speed up the sampling process of diffusion models.
+In this process, we use the Denoising Diffusion Implicit Models (DDIM) algorithm to sample, which can speed up the sampling process of diffusion models.

-Additionally, the weights of the encoder \(E\), decoder \(D\), CLIP text encoder \(T_{\theta}\), and denoising model \(\epsilon_{\theta}\) were inherited from the SD 1.5 version.
+Additionally, the weights of the encoder \(E\), decoder \(D\), CLIP text encoder \(T_{\theta}\), and denoising model \(\epsilon_{\theta}\) are inherited from the SD 1.5 version.
 During the training process, only the denoising model \(\epsilon_{\theta}\) is updated to accelerate training convergence and exploit the rich semantic information in the SD model.